 It’s been a while since we last visited Karen Overton and her family at Wedge Oak Farm.
-Our first visit there was about ten years ago, when Karen immediately asked Seth to guide one of their famed Mangalitsa pigs, which had gotten loose, back into its pen.
-Needless to say, it’s been love ever since.
+Our first trip there was about ten years ago, when Karen immediately asked Seth to guide a loose Mangalitsa pig back into its pen — it’s been love ever since.
 The Overton family has raised a range of poultry and cattle since 1904 on their beautiful, tree-sprinkled land, including their famed Mangalitsas, considered the “Kobe beef of pork”.
 We promise to double check the locks on the pigpens before bringing you to the table for dinner with guest chef Levi Raines.
 He runs the kitchen at The Dutch, a classic American spot in Nashville’s Gulch neighborhood by James Beard Award-winning chef Andrew Carmellini, building the menu around the best of what’s in season — a perfect fit for peak produce season in Tennessee.

 We’re back for the third year in a row with this incredible mashup of inspirational chef and site.
 Before Daron Babcock started Bonton Farms, this area of South Dallas was devoid of any fresh food options for its residents.
 Now, they have a vibrant urban farm, farmer’s market, and café with a mission to invest in both the soil of their gardens and the soul of their community.
 As we wander through their garden beds full of mid-summer produce, you’ll see some free-range chickens, friendly goats, and pigs.
 Then we’ll sit down to dinner in a grassy field where you’ll feel like you’re miles away from the big city.
 Guest chef Chad Houser will be back in the field kitchen to delight us with his award-winning food.
 Chad works with at-risk youth at his non-profit restaurant Cafe Momentum where they learn life and career skills while cooking up locally sourced menus featuring house-made charcuterie, cheese, and vinegars.
 We can’t wait to welcome him and his well-known sense of humor back to Bonton while we dine beneath the big Texas sky.

-Boggy Creek holds a lot of history for Austin’s farming community and also for OITF.
+Boggy Creek holds a lot of history for both Austin’s farming community and OITF.
 We visited on our first cross country tour in 2005, when the future of OITF was feeling uncertain at best.
 Carol Ann Sayle and Larry Butler offered us some much-needed encouragement to continue our storytelling mission, and now we stop by every year for a little boost.
 Carol is a pioneer of urban farming in the US, and her charming farmhouse is one of the oldest existing homes in Austin.
 Every time we stop by this oasis in the middle of the city, we are surprised to see how Austin has evolved around it, turning into a world-class destination.
 In the field kitchen, we’re celebrating another piece of OITF history and inviting back the team from La Condesa, who first joined us in those early days.
 Rick Lopez is now their executive chef, and helped lead the team to a spot on the James Beard shortlist for Outstanding Restaurant in 2023.
 Chef Rick will surely show off his bold mexican flavors and his passion for locally sourced produce at the long table.